Keviro/community-server-docs/Writerside/topics/rules/rules.md

    >
    {title="In general:" style="note"}

-2. **Game modifications that don’t give you an unfair advantage over others are allowed**, as long as they don’t alter the communication between server and client.
+2. **Game modifications that do not provide an unfair advantage over other players are allowed, as long as they do not alter the communication between server and client.**
-   Other modifications and/or hacked clients are strictly prohibited.
-   We also emphasize that anything that automates a player's activity is forbidden, whether it's Minecraft modifications, external software, exploits, hardware, or any other means.
+   Please note that other modifications and/or hacked clients are strictly prohibited.
+Furthermore, any form of automation of player activities is forbidden, regardless of whether it is achieved through Minecraft modifications, external software, exploits, hardware, or other means.
-   Modifications designed to bypass or trick AntiCheat measures are also prohibited.
+   Modifications designed to bypass or trick anti-cheat measures are also not permitted.

+   Simply joining the server with an unauthorized modification is already considered a violation and may result in a ban.
+   If you are unsure whether a modification is allowed, do not use it.
+   Instead, [check the list of verified mods][verified-mods] or [contact support][support].

    > **<tooltip term="MouseWheelie$English">MouseWheelie</tooltip>**, **<tooltip term="Freecam$English">
    Freecam</tooltip>**,
    > **AutoClicker** and **Macros**, **SeedCracker**, as well as **any form of X-Ray** or **Hacked Clients**!
    >
    {title="Specifically prohibited modifications include, but are not limited to:" style="warning"}

-   > Simply joining the server with an unauthorized modification is already considered a violation and may result in a
-   > ban.
-   > If you’re unsure whether a modification is allowed, don’t use
-   > it, [check the list of verified mods][verified-mods], or [contact support][support].
-   >
-   {style="tip"}

    <include from="util.md" element-id="mod-pack"/>